-These terms more accurately encompass the spectrum of sexual violence, as well as the comprehensive care received during a medical forensic exam.
-However, it is not uncommon for survivors to use the term “rape kit” and it is important that professionals are able to provide accurate education about the medical forensic exam and evidence collection.
+These terms more accurately encompass the spectrum of sexual violence, as well as the comprehensive care received during a medical forensic examination.
+However, it is not uncommon for survivors to use the term, “rape kit,” and it is important that professionals are able to provide accurate education about the medical forensic examination and evidence collection.

 There are specialized programs in the State of Colorado called Sexual Assault Nurse Examiner (SANE) programs or Forensic Nurse Examiner (FNE) programs.

 These programs employ forensic nurses who receive specialized, extensive training in trauma, working with patients who have experienced sexual assault, the requirements of evidence collection, and how to provide expert testimony.
 We strongly encourage you to refer your clients to a SANE or FNE program if they would like to seek medical care.
 You can search our resource map to find a SANE program near you.

 Why is it important to encourage survivors to seek medical care at one of the SANE or FNE programs in the state?

 Nurses in these programs are trained to understand the difficulty survivors can have seeking help, they understand the effects such a traumatic experience can have on them, and their reporting options.